Skip to main content

 Frequency of Required Meetings

 2. EC sections 51747(e) and 51749.5(a)(4)(C) provide requirements for opportunities for synchronous instruction and live interaction by grade level, as shown below.
-The synchronous instruction shall be delivered by the teacher(s) of record for the pupil per EC sections 51747.5 and 51749.5.
+The synchronous instruction shall be delivered by the teacher(s) of record for the student per EC sections 51747.5 and 51749.5.

 Minimum Standards for Live Interaction and Synchronous Instruction